yesadahmed/xrmtoolboxAddins/README.md

 ## Examples
 Once you are connected through OAuth connection, by default the plugin will load all the mostly used entities as list.
-By default it will load the accounts entity and display only one random record, so the json is availble for conversion or customization. <br/>Feel free to add or remove the fields which you want but make sure the json must be valid in order to work.
-Further the source json box (textbox) is editable which means you entirely replace the json and paste your own json in order to convert it to csharp calsses.
+By default it will load the accounts entity and display only one random record, so the json is availble for conversion or customization.Feel free to add or remove the fields which you want but make sure the json must be valid in order to work.<br/>Also you can entirely replace the json and paste your own valid json for relevan csharp classes.
 Please notice the screen shots below.

 ## Crm Entities Loaded
 ![entities loaded](https://github.com/yesadahmed/xrmtoolboxAddins/blob/main/JsonToCSharp/images/entities_loaded.png)